addia/puppet-elastic/README.md

 ## Usage

-### Create a YAML file in the secrets repo 'cluster' folder to build a server or a cluster for Elasticsearch using the following basic examples:
+### Create a YAML file in the secrets repo inside the 'cluster' folder to build a server or a cluster for Elasticsearch using the following basic examples:

 ```